jcdoll79/IntroBayes/README.md

-# An introduction to Bayesian modeling and inference for fisheries scientists
+# Introduction to Bayesian modeling and inference for fisheries scientists
 JAGS and Stan code to accompany:

 Doll, J.C. and S.J.
 Jacquemin. <i>In press</i>.
 Fisheries Magazine.